Myosotis spatulata

 Myosotis spatulata is a species of flowering plant in the family Boraginaceae, endemic to New Zealand.
 Georg Forster described the species in 1786.
 Plants of this species of forget-me-not are perennial rosettes with bracteate inflorescences and white corollas.

+M. spatulata is distributed across many plant communities in both the North and South Islands.
+It is listed as Naturally Uncommon by the New Zealand Threat Classification System.